 DIY Grilled Cheese Night

 Don’t have it in you to pull together a “real meal,” but aren’t up for take out, either?
-Well, you likely have two ingredients in your fridge and pantry right now that can serve as a springboard for supper.
-Plus, it hits all the right buttons for family-friendly eats: fun, delicious, easy, and wholesome.
+Well, it’s easy to set up a DIY Grilled Cheese Bar and check dinner off your to-do list.
+You probably already have the two key ingredients that can serve as a springboard for supper: bread and cheese.
+Plus, this is a meal that hits all the right buttons for family-friendly eats: fun, delicious, easy, and wholesome.

 1. Pull out whatever bread you have on hand and set it out on one end of your grilled cheese bar: Sliced whole wheat, levain, walnut bread, English muffins, German rye, bagels, cinnamon raisin, pita, crusty French, you name it.